 Can I make my own pumpkin pie spice?

-- Spray your air fryer basket with cooking spray.
-Add the donuts in a single layer, be careful not to crowd the basket or let the donuts touch.
-Bake at 360F for 9 minutes.
+- Add the donuts to your air fryer in a single layer, be careful not to crowd the basket or let the donuts touch.
+Bake at 370F for 9 minutes.
 Repeat with remaining donuts.

-- If desired, let the donuts cool completely, then glaze with a combination of 1/2 cup powdered sugar, 1/4 teaspoon cinnamon, and 3 tablespoons milk.
+- If desired, let the donuts cool completely, then glaze with a combination of 1/2 cup powdered sugar or powdered sugar substitute, 1/4 teaspoon cinnamon, and 3 tablespoons nondairy milk.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.